Taxpayer Advocate Office

 This form is used for assistance in the following situations:

-- You were unable to resolve a state tax issue through normal administrative channels within DOR prior to contacting the Taxpayer Advocate Office.
-You must be able to document your attempts.
+- You were unable to resolve a state tax issue through normal administrative channels within DOR prior to contacting the Taxpayer Advocate Office and you can document your attempts.

 - A DOR response is not provided by the date promised or within 120 days.